Home / Dental Services / Non-Surgical Treatments

 Then the patient can personally maintain these areas with routine brushing and flossing.
 Some causes of gum disease include poor oral hygiene, smoking, teeth grinding, certain medications, pregnancy, and genetics.
 Early intervention is necessary to reverse gum disease for both gum health and overall health.

-Spot the Signs of Gum Infection
+Early Signs of Gum Disease (Gingivitis)

 Answering yes to any of these questions may mean you are suffering from a gum infection.
 Without proper treatment, gum disease can affect your dental health and the health of your entire body, and it can increase your risk of heart disease, stroke, and diabetes.
 The only way to determine if you are dealing with periodontitis is to see a specialized periodontist.